East Riding of Yorkshire: Current administration

 The East Riding of Yorkshire Council is based at County Hall in Beverley, in the former headquarters of Humberside County Council, and the former headquarters of East Riding County Council before that.
 There are 26 wards electing a total of 67 councillors in the district.
 The council elects on a four-yearly cycle with all seats up for election at the same time.
 It first had elections in 1995—a year before it came into its powers—as a shadow authority.
 Between 1995 and 2007 the council had No overall control.
 In the 2007 local elections the Conservative Party gained a majority of seats, including those of the Liberal Democrat and Labour Party leaders.
 The council has a leader-and-executive system, led by Steven Parnaby of the Conservative Party since its creation until his retirement at the 2019 election, when Richard Burton was elected as his replacement.
 On 13 May 2021, Jonathan Owen was elected as the new leader of the council.
-In November 2021 Conservative Party Councillor Paul Nickerson was suspended for posting a photo on social media superimposing Jeremy Corbyn onto footage of the Liverpool Women's Hospital bombing.
+Following the 2023 election the Conservative Party elected former deputy, Anne Handley, to be leader of the group.
+At the annual general meeting of the council on 18 May 2023 Handley was elected as leader of the council, with the Conservative Party running a minority administration with support of the independents.

 In the Audit Commission report covering 2007 the council was given a four-star rating, which places the authority as one of the best in the country.